Graduate Exchange Students

 Course Registration

+For graduate business course information, you should only refer to the MIB course schedule posted on the graduate business exchange student website.
 The graduate course syllabi page contains previous semesters’ course syllabi.
 Syllabi for upcoming semester are not posted until the week courses begin.
 It is recommended that students reference an older syllabus of courses of interest.
 New courses may not have syllabi available until the first day of classes.

-The Graduate Business Exchange program advisor will register students for classes on the regular registration date noted per term on the Hough Academic Calendar.
 Students are unable to register themselves.
 Courses at UF fill quickly, so students are encouraged to complete course registration requirements as early as possible to improve their chances of getting their top course choices.
+After being registered, the College of Business graduate advisor will notify students and ask that they carefully review their course enrollment.
+Course changes can be made through the 3rd day of the semester start.

-1. Create a “GatorLink” account (see fact sheet/student guide for instructions)
+1. Create a “GatorLink” account (see fact sheet/student guide for instructions).

 2. Submit required immunization and insurance documents.